 - There are no length restrictions, but please note that the longer the piece, the more we have to justify its appearance in the magazine.
-That said, we have published long poems, poem cycles, and novellas.
 We rarely publish pieces longer than 6000 words.
 We do not print novel excerpts.
 Think “short fiction” as a category.

 - If you are new to The New Quarterly, consider entering your fiction piece in the annual Peter Hinchcliffe Short Fiction Award Contest.

 - Publication rates are $275 for Fiction and $50 per Postscript, plus a complimentary copy and a special contributor subscription rate.

 - Online submissions must be in a single file in .doc, .docx, or PDF format.

 - You must include a cover letter with your submission.
 Include your cover letter as the first page of your submission.

 - Title your submission in the following format: YourSurname_SubmissionTitle (i.e. Bala_Butter-Tea-at-Starbucks).

 - Include a word count at the end of your work.

 - We will accept one piece per author, per genre, per calendar year.
 Contest submissions do not count towards this total.